-Foreign holding decreased by Rs 10.8 billion to record at Rs 143.7 billion.
-Foreign holding percentage dipped to 2.7 per cent from a previous level of 2.9 per cent.
+Foreign holding in Government Securities increased by Rs 0.9 billion to record at Rs 143.8 billion.
+Foreign holding percentage for the week was maintained at 2.6 per cent.

-The Government Security Market has a Treasury bill maturity amounting to Rs 16.1 billion that needs to be settled week ending 24 May 2019.
+The Government Security Market has to settle a Treasury bill maturity, amounting to Rs 23.2 billion and a treasury bond amounting to Rs 109.6 billion.
+In addition, a T-bond interest amounting to Rs 43.7 billion needs to be settled during the week ending 5 July 2019.

 Thursday (20.06.19): The secondary market yield curve remained relatively unchanged, while the overall market witnessed thin volumes.
 Buying interest with limited activity was primarily centered on the following maturities with shorter tenure maturities [01.05.21], [15.10.21] and [15.12.21] trading at 9.50 per cent, 9.60 per cent and 9.65 per cent, while [15.07.23] changed hands at 10.05 per cent.